 - House of Cards

 - Stranger Things

 - Killing Eve

-If you are more into movies, here are some epic movies to watch:
+If you are more into movies, here are some epic films to watch:

 - Lord of the Rings series

 Whether you have streaming services or DVDs, there’s no end to things to watch.
 Don’t forget the kids either.
 Disney’s streaming channel has every Disney movie imaginable.
 It’s a great family time activity.